Categories

 Year To Date Orders: Etsy Business Stats That Matter

-Year to date (YTD) simply means from the first day of the year until now.
-So at any given point within the year, you can pull your YTD orders to know exactly how many orders you’ve fulfilled since the beginning of the year.
+Year-to-date (YTD) simply means from the first day of the year until now.
+So, at any given point within the year, you can pull your YTD orders to know exactly how many orders you’ve fulfilled since the beginning of the year.

 Pro tip: Depending on your business, you may be operating on a calendar year or fiscal year (FY).
 A calendar year is simple, it starts on January 1 and ends on December 31.
 But a fiscal year can be any 12 consecutive months throughout the year, not necessarily starting in January.
 Whichever you choose to operate your business has different tax implications and requirements for maintaining your financial records.

 Being able to pull your YTD orders throughout the year can give you a snapshot of your Etsy business’ success at any given time.
-This will help you compare orders from this year to last year, without waiting until the end of the year to do it.
+This will help you compare orders from this year to last year without waiting until the end of the year to do it.

 etsy business stats - person writing down year to date orders